ZornsLemma/ozmoo/acorn-changelog.md

 * Miscellaneous other micro-optimisations to save a few bytes/cycles.
 I haven't counted but I suspect cumulatively these save at least 30 bytes.

+* Improve the detection of *FX111 being used by older versions of Watford DFS to return the current drive instead of controlling shadow RAM.
+Thanks to Jonathan Graham Harston for advice.

 ## 14.22 (alpha 57)

 * Fix corner cases with games that only have one block of non-dynamic memory.
 These were shown up as a side-effect of Fredrik's new "catch" test.